Department of Communications

 Thank you for your interest in Tennessee State University and its Department of Communications.
 We offer three areas of concentration:

-Mass Communication (4 tracks in: Journalism, Visual Storytelling, Integrated Marketing Communications and Media Leadership & Performance)
+- Mass Communication (4 tracks in: Journalism, Film & Television Production, Integrated Marketing Communications and Media Leadership & Performance)

 At TSU we stress a hands-on approach to learning in a multi-media environment.
 C-MAP includes: The TSU News Network, WTST, TSU TV, Tenn State IMC Agency, PAC House Productions, the BluePrint (online magazine), and the Meter (newspaper, housed under Student Affairs).
 Our faculty bring a blend of scholarly activity and creative professional work to the classroom.
 Students also learn each other through their work in extra-curricular and co-curricular activities that complement formal instruction.